 To achieve maximum mobility and optimum use of your new joint, we’ll aim to have you up and walking the first day after surgery.
 In fact, we’ll have you exercising your new joint with twice daily Physical Therapy sessions in the Joint Gym and walks on our Georgia Sightseer Tour.
 Your doctor may also order the use of a Continuous Passive Motion machine (CPM) that will automatically exercise your knee even while you are stationary in the bed.
 Your coach is invited and encouraged to attend your physical therapy with you and can have lunch in your room or at the Walker’s Café.
 Your evenings will be free for friends to visit.

-Joint exercises are a critical component of your recovery, and your Joint Care Coordinator will recommend an at-home program for you.
-Your Joint Care Coordinator can also arrange for any equipment, home health visits, therapy or support services you will need to continue a full recovery when you leave.
+Joint exercises are a critical component of your recovery, and your Joint Care Manager will recommend an at-home program for you.
+Your Joint Care Manager can also arrange for any equipment, home health visits, therapy or support services you will need to continue a full recovery when you leave.
 You should be able to resume most of your normal activities within 3 to 6 weeks following surgery and be able to drive in 4 to 6 weeks.